In this Guide

 That’s why Sydney Australia daylight savings often runs an hour ahead of Brisbane or Perth.
 This means if you call someone in Queensland from Sydney during summer, you’ll be an hour ahead.

-What Happens When Daylight Saving Ends?
+What Happens When Daylight Saving Ends in 2026?

 When does Australian daylight savings end?
-April 6, 2025.
-This is the date when does savings time end for most Australians.
+This year it’s April 5, 2026.
 At 3:00 AM, the clocks go back to 2:00 AM.
 That means one extra hour of sleep.
 It also means the sun comes up earlier and sets earlier too.
 This is when routines shift.
 Mornings feel brighter.
 Nights get darker faster.
 You’ll probably start turning lights on earlier in the evening.
 If you’re planning anything across state lines, check the time.
-It’s easy to forget your meeting is now an hour off if you’re calling across a border.
-It’s worth checking when does daylight saving finish in NSW if you’re scheduling anything across time zones.

 Do I Need to Change My Clocks?